punarjit-singh/web-automation-single-responsibility/README.md

 ```

 ### Important note regarding current flipkart.com
 Due to COVID-19 Flipkart.com has temporarily disabled the Add to Cart and Purchase functionalty.
 Hence to complete the assignment this test actually compares product details on Search Results page against product details on the Product Details page.
-Also, because flipkart.com requires an India based mobile number I just used my own flipkart.com credentials and will be changes the password in a few days.
+Also, because flipkart.com requires an India based mobile number I just used my own flipkart.com credentials and will be changing the password in a few days.

 ### Test Scenario Automated
 Using test data from external source (json)